gopi487krishna/proposal-gsoc-2020/README.md

 **What other factors affect your availability ?**

-During the month of **July** I would request  **2 days** leave as i would have to go for an exhibition along with my team in Bangalore for MC Afee Scholars Programme.
+During the month of **July** I would request  **2 days** leave as i would have to go for an exhibition along with my team in Bangalore for **MC Afee Scholars Programme**.
 Other than that I am completely free during the summers and don't have any other commitments as such.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTk5OTQ1ODc0MSwtMTkwNTU3NjcxOCwzNT
+eyJoaXN0b3J5IjpbLTE2MTY0NTIyNzcsLTE5MDU1NzY3MTgsMz
-M1MDQzMjMsLTE2MDQyMTczNzksNTY2NzI5MTkxLDczOTY0MjU2
+UzNTA0MzIzLC0xNjA0MjE3Mzc5LDU2NjcyOTE5MSw3Mzk2NDI1
-OCw2MTc1NTE3MjAsLTE2MzQ3NjEyNTVdfQ==
+NjgsNjE3NTUxNzIwLC0xNjM0NzYxMjU1XX0=
 -->